daramolakenny/daramolakenny/README.md

 ### 🌟 Highlights
 - **Experience:** 2 years of experience in web development.
-- **Education:** B.Sc. in Library and Information Science from Ekiti State University && Diploma in Aptech.
+- **Education:** B.Sc. in Library and Information Science from Ekiti State University && Diploma in Web Development with Python from Aptech Computer School.
 - **Interests:** Web development, open-source contributions, and continuous learning.

 ### 🌱 Currently Learning